 Depression makes pain worse and causes lots of fatigue and functional disability in fibromyalgia patients,â€ says Roland Staud, MD, professor of medicine, division of rheumatology and clinical immunology at the University of Florida in Gainesville.
 There is a strong correlation, Dr. Staud says, between pain and depression: Alleviation of one leads to alleviation of the other.

-- Gene evaluation that research has determined to be one of the elements important in the depression pathway.
-Once we figure out the degree of deficiency, then we can correct it via supplementation.
+Genetic evaluation that research has determined to be one of the elements important in the depression/anxiety pathway.
+Once we figure out the degree of deficiency, then we can correct it via natural supplementation.

-- Use of natural & botanical extracts if indicated as add on to an appropriate pharmaceutical agent or by themselves.
+Use of natural & botanical extracts if indicated by themselves or as an add-on to an appropriate pharmaceutical agent.